Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 Stainless integrated (welded)$3,500-$9,000+Pro-kitchen aesthetic

-The thing to notice: even the prefab quartz integrated bowl runs 3 to 5 times the cost of an undermount stainless.
-That's what the visual continuity costs.
-For a deeper view on overall countertop budget, our Palm Beach County kitchen remodel cost guide walks through where the dollars actually go in a typical kitchen.
+Here's the thing to notice.
+Even the prefab quartz integrated bowl runs 3 to 5 times the cost of an undermount stainless.
+That's what the seamless look costs.
+For a deeper look at the whole countertop budget, our Palm Beach County kitchen remodel cost guide walks through where the dollars really go in a typical kitchen.

 Where Integrated Sinks Work Best